 Name Number of Shares Underlying Outstanding Stock Options for Board Service(#) Number of Shares Underlying Outstanding Stock Options for Non-Board Service(#)

 Dennis A. Ausiello, M.D.
-42,750
+51,750

-Michael W. Bonney 72,750
+Michael W. Bonney 81,750

-John K. Clarke(a) 132,750
+John K. Clarke(a) 117,750

-Marsha H. Fanucci 132,750
+Marsha H. Fanucci 66,750

+Margaret A. Hamburg, M.D.
+27,000

 Steven M. Paul, M.D.
-136,138
+145,138

 David E.I.
-Pyott 56,500
+Pyott 65,500

-Colleen F. Reitan 18,000
+Colleen F. Reitan 27,000

-Paul R. Schimmel, Ph.D.
-42,750
+Paul R. Schimmel, Ph.D.(b) 51,750

-Amy W. Schulman 72,750
+Amy W. Schulman 81,750

 Phillip A. Sharp, Ph.D.
-196,420 30,000(c)

-Kevin P. Starr(b) 101,170
+190,420 15,000(c)

 - (a) In connection with Mr. Clarke's resignation and in recognition of his 16 years of service on our board, on December 22, 2018, our compensation committee approved the acceleration of vesting, effective January 10, 2019, of Mr. Clarke's 2018 annual non-employee director stock option to purchase 9,000 shares of common stock, at an exercise price of \$105.26 per share, which stock option was due to vest in full on June 20, 2019.
-Mr. Clarke has the lesser of five years and the remainder of the stock option term following the effective date of his resignation to exercise any vested stock options, after which time all such outstanding stock options will be cancelled. - (b) Upon Mr. Starr's resignation from our board in March 2018, all unvested stock options were cancelled.
-Mr. Starr has the lesser of five years and the remainder of the stock option term following the effective date of his resignation to exercise any vested stock options, after which time all such outstanding stock options will be cancelled. - (c) Dr. Sharp received these stock options in 2009 and 2010 in connection with his service on our scientific advisory board. - (6) The number of shares underlying stock options granted to our non-employee directors for their service on our board during 2018 and the grant date fair value of such stock options are as follows:
+Mr. Clarke has the lesser of five years and the remainder of the stock option term following the effective date of his resignation to exercise any vested stock options, after which time all such outstanding stock options will be cancelled. - (b) Upon Dr. Schimmel's resignation from our board, effective upon the conclusion of his current term at this year's annual meeting, all unvested stock options will be cancelled.
+Dr. Schimmel has the lesser of five years and the remainder of the stock option term following the effective date of his resignation to exercise any vested stock options, after which time all such outstanding stock options will be cancelled. - (c) Dr. Sharp received these stock options in 2010 in connection with his service on our scientific advisory board. - (5) The number of shares underlying stock options granted to our non-employee directors for their service on our board during 2019 and the grant date fair value of such stock options are as follows: